ferranJS/frontend-utils/README.md

-# css & js thingies
-CSS & computer graphics JS stuff I do when I'm bored 😂
+## CSS & computer graphics JS stuff I do when I'm bored 😂